vmware-tanzu/tanzu-dev-portal/content/guides/concourse-gs/index.md

 ---
 date: '2020-05-04'
-description: Install Concourse CI onto Kubernetes with VMware Tanzu as an automation engine for cloud native CI/CD and build declarative pipelines to automate your workflows.
+description: Install Concourse CI onto Kubernetes with Tanzu as an automation engine for cloud native CI/CD and build declarative pipelines to automate your workflows.
 lastmod: '2021-03-07'
 linkTitle: Concourse CI